Supporting your ancestral roots

 Many graduates of the former Indigenous Family Support program have continued their education towards degrees in Social Work, Child and Youth Care, Indigenous Studies and Education.

-*Camosun College views any student who is a descendant of the indigenous peoples of North America to be an Aboriginal student.
+*Camosun College views any student who is a descendant of the Indigenous peoples of North America to be an Indigenous student.
 This includes status and non-status Indians, Métis, Inuit and Native Americans who reside in Canada.

 Indigenous Family Support